solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

   -o, --output string   output format: (yaml, json, table)
 ```

-For example, to create an AWS Upstream nammed `my-aws-upstream` in the (default) namespace `gloo-system` against the AWS
+For example, to create an AWS Upstream named `my-aws-upstream` in the (default) namespace `gloo-system` against the AWS
 region `us-east-1` and referencing the AWS Secret we created in the previous step - `my-aws` in `gloo-system` namespace.

 ```shell